M4I-nanoscopy/mtf-nps-dqe/README.md

 To actually measure DQE(0) you need an accurate way to measure the true conversion factor (counts out/flux in) of the detector.
 For example by using a Faraday cup, mounted close to the detector.

+## Simulations
+Both measureMTF and measureNPS have extensive options to simulate knife edges and flat field noise image stacks.
+It's possible to simulate things like super resolution and gaussian filters.

 ## Installation

 Requires Python3 >= 3.8